 Also, you could purchase disposable meatloaf pans from the grocery store or get them in bulk on Amazon.
 If you get disposable meatloaf pans then just spray the loaf pan and then form the loaf in the pan and wrap top with plastic wrap and foil.

 This recipe below is my bacon cheeseburger meatloaf recipe.

 If you don’t have a sheet pan, or not a lot of freezer space, then use a plate.
 I’ve frozen many meatloaves using just a plate.
-The purpose is to get the loaf frozen just enough so you can wrap it.
+The purpose is to get the loaf frozen just enough so you can wrap it properly.

 Wrap the loaf twice in plastic wrap.

 I try to take the meatloaf out of the freezer the night before to thaw in the refrigerator.
 Then I remove the foil and plastic wrap right before cooking.

 Cook the meatloaf as the recipes suggests.
-If the meatloaf is still a little frozen (or completely frozen) you will need to add more time onto the recipe.
+If the meatloaf is still a little frozen you will need to add more time onto the recipe.
 The meatloaf needs to be cooked to 165 F in the middle.
 I find adding on 20 – 30 minutes to the recipe does the trick.

-I often freeze meatloaf this way too because I find it very helpful to have healthy “heat and eat” food in the refrigerator and freezer.
+I often freeze turkey meatloaf this way too because I find it very helpful to have healthy “heat and eat” food in the refrigerator and freezer.

 You can even prep meal prep bowls or freezer meals using cooked meatloaf.
 In my opinion, meatloaf stores great in the refrigerator and freezer.